Berkanktk/SE05-DV-GRP08/README.md

   - Are new models released in any specific months?
 - How does phone size relate to battery?
 - Is there a corelation betwean brand and some variable?

+- Which brand has the highest market cap?
+  - Numbers of models on the market
+- Are there any relations between display resolutions and battery capacity?
+- Which OS does the phone come with?
+- Average growth of memory in smarthphones by each year
+- Storage growth by year

 ## Report
 * Analysis